top of page

 Urban Connections

-Transportation not only brings this area efficiency but also urban issues.
-The elevated Hanshin Expressway and National Route 43 are fragmenting this area into four pieces.
-The spaces under the expressways are designed into bike parking, and there have very few sidewalks that can walk through.
-People have to cross the streets by underground tunnels where lack light and ventilation.
-The urban design of this area was based on vehicles rather than humans.
+Transportation not only brings efficiency to this area but also creates urban issues.
+The elevated Hanshin Expressway and National Route 43 fragment the area into four separate sections.
+The spaces under the expressways are used for bike parking, and there are very few sidewalks for pedestrians to use.
+People must cross the streets through underground tunnels that lack light and ventilation.
+The urban design of this area has been based on accommodating vehicles rather than prioritizing pedestrians.

-Furthermore, the block structure and grid system are also showing in a disbalance way.
-A superblock of high rises which includes Osaka Bay Tower on the northwest corner has a tremendous contrast to the surroundings, numerous traditional small blocks with low rise residential buildings.
-The new proposal needs to have more connections between blocks and merges the block scale difference.
+Furthermore, the block structure and grid system show a lack of balance.
+A superblock of high-rises, including the Osaka Bay Tower on the northwest corner, contrasts sharply with the surrounding area, which is made up of numerous small blocks with low-rise residential buildings.
+The new proposal needs to create more connections between blocks and address the difference in block scales.

 Urban Issues 03